vfarcic/docker-flow/articles/proxy.md

 node-1/books-ms-db           Up 2 hours          27017/tcp
 ```

 At this moment, the new release (*blue*) is running in parallel with the old release (*green*).
 Since we did not specify the *--flow=proxy* argument, the proxy is left unchanged and still redirects to all the instances of the old release.
 What this means is that the users of our service still see the old release, while we have the opportunity to test it.
 We can run integration, functional, or any other type of tests and validate that the new release indeed meets the expectations we have.
-While testing in production does not exclude testing in other environments (e.g. staging), this approach gives us greater level of trust by being able to validate the software under exactly the same circumstances our users will use it, while, at the same time, not affecting them during the process (they are still oblivious of the existence of the new release).
+While testing in production does not exclude testing in other environments (e.g. staging), this approach gives us greater level of trust by being able to validate the software under the same circumstances our users will use it, while, at the same time, not affecting them during the process (they are still oblivious to the existence of the new release).

 > Please note that even though we did not specify the number of instances that should be deployed, *Docker Flow* deployed the new release and scaled it to the same number of instances as we had before.

 The flow of the events was as follows.

 1. **Docker Flow** inspected *Consul* to find out the color of the current release and how many instances are currently running.
-2. Since two instances of the old release (*green*) we running and we didn't specify that we want to change that number, **Docker Flow** sent the request to *Swarm Master* to deploy the new release (*blue*) and scale it to two instances.
+2. Since two instances of the old release (*green*) were running and we didn't specify that we want to change that number, **Docker Flow** sent the request to *Swarm Master* to deploy the new release (*blue*) and scale it to two instances.

 ![Deployment without reconfiguring proxy](img/deployment-without-proxy-flow.png)